Kolmogorov--Arnold stability: Introduction

 Our conclusion is a bit surprising.
-We find in rather general circumstances that adversaries drawn from countable collections of homeomorphisms can be defeated, showing remarkable robustness.
-But we unearth a novel question of equi-continuity of our final functions $g$ (equi- in the adversary parameter), which we have been unable to answer.
-A positive answer means KA can defeat adversaries drawn from many continuous groups.
-So, KA’s exact level of adversarial robustness is framed as our final Questions~\ref{q:gen}, \ref{q:out}.
+We find in rather general circumstances that KA persists under countable collections of re-parameterization homeomorphisms, but becomes obstructed for continuous collections.
+The main obstruction is the failure of equi-continuity of our final functions $g$ over the collection of re-parameterizations.
+On this obstruction we are unable to answer.
+A positive answer means KA can defeat re-parameterizations drawn from many continuous groups.
+So, KA's exact level of stability is framed as our final Questions~\ref{q:gen}, \ref{q:out}.